tsunami416604/azure-docs.hu-hu/articles/marketplace/cloud-partner-portal-orig/cloud-partner-portal-api-creating-offer.md

 |  |  |

-<a name="body-example"></a>Példa törzsre
+<a name="body-example"></a>Példa szövegtörzsre
 ------------

-A következő példa létrehoz egy ajánlatot offerID.The following example creates a offerID of. `contosovirtualmachine`
+A következő példa egy ajánlatot hoz létre a offerID `contosovirtualmachine`.

 ### <a name="request"></a>Kérés